bra1vo/TTNT20211/README.md

+# TTNT20211

-AI chess is a simple chess game with AI inspired by this Medium article: [A step-by-step guide to building a simple chess AI](https://medium.freecodecamp.com/simple-chess-ai-step-by-step-1d55a9266977).
+AIchess is a simple chess game with AI inspired by this Medium article: [A step-by-step guide to building a simple chess AI](https://medium.freecodecamp.com/simple-chess-ai-step-by-step-1d55a9266977).

 <img src="img/screenshot.png" width="346" height="382"/>